North Dakota mandates masks, capacity limits as virus surges

 Health officials on Friday also recorded 1,441 new coronavirus infections.
 That raises the statewide total since the pandemic reached North Dakota in mid-March to 60,602.

-Burgum for months had avoided statewide mandates such as mask-wearing and business occupancies, instead stressing a personal responsibility message.
+Burgum for months had avoided statewide mandates regarding mask-wearing and business occupancies, instead stressing a personal responsibility message.

 “Our situation has changed, and we must change with it,” Burgum said in a video message posted at 10 p.m.
 Friday.